manuelruff/Type-language-notifier/README.md

 # Type Language Notifier

-Type Language Notifier is a Windows application that listens for key presses and plays a sound based on the current keyboard layout (language).
-It features a simple GUI that allows you to start and stop the key press listener and set a delay interval between sounds.
+Type Language Notifier is a Windows application that listens for key presses and plays a corresponding sound based on the current keyboard layout

 ## Features